friends-of-presta/security-advisories/_posts/2023-10-12-extratabspro.md

 ## Description

-Methods `extratabspro::searchcategory()`, `extratabspro::searchproduct()` and `extratabspro::searchmanufacturer()` has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.
+Methods `extratabspro::searchcategory()`, `extratabspro::searchproduct()` and `extratabspro::searchmanufacturer()` have sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

 The exploit can be used even if the module is not activated.